On the Kodaira dimension of base spaces of families of manifolds: Introduction and main results

-Once Theorem~\ref{thm:VZ} is established, it remains to trace a connection between $\kappa(\sL)$ and $\kappa(X,D)$.
-In the maximal variation case, Viehweg-Zuo subsheaves are guaranteed to be big (as soon as the geometric general fiber has a good minimal model).
+Once Theorem~\ref{thm:VZ} is established, the only issues that remains is to trace a connection between $\kappa(\sL)$ and $\kappa(X,D)$.
+In the maximal variation case, Viehweg-Zuo subsheaves are guaranteed to be big (as soon as the general fiber has a good minimal model).
 In this case a key result of Campana and P\u{a}un then implies that $\kappa(X,D) = \dim(X)$, cf.~\cite[Thm~7.11]{CP16}.
 But when $\Var(f_U)<\dim(X)$, as $\sL$ is not big, this strategy can no longer be applied.
 Instead, our proof of Theorem~\ref{thm:main} relies on the following vanishing result.

 \begin{theorem}[Vanishing for twisted logarithmic pluri-differential forms] Let $(X,D)$ be a pair consisting of a smooth projective variety $X$ of dimension at most equal to $5$ and a reduced effective divisor $D$ with simple normal crossing support.
-If $\kappa(X, D)\geq 0$, then the equality
+If $\kappa(X, D)\geq 0$, then, for any $i\in \bN$, the equality

 holds, assuming that $\sB$ is pseudo-effective and $\kappa(\sL) > \kappa(X,D)$. \end{theorem}

 Theorem~\ref{thm:main} is now an immediate consequence of Theorems~\ref{thm:vanishing} and~\ref{thm:VZ}.

 In the presence of a flat K\"ahler-Einstein metric, or assuming that the main conjectures of the minimal model program hold, various analogues of Theorem~\ref{thm:vanishing} can be verified.
 When $D = 0$ and $c_1(X)=0$, and $\sB\cong \sO_X$, Theorem~\ref{thm:vanishing} follows, in all dimensions, directly from Yau's solution to Calabi's conjecture \cite{MR0451180} and the Bochner formula.
 When $\sB\cong \sO_X$ and $D=0$, the vanishing in Theorem~\ref{thm:vanishing} was conjectured by Campana in \cite{Ca95} where he proved that it holds for an $n$-dimensional variety $X$, if the Abundance Conjecture holds in dimension $n$.
 As was shown by Campana, such vanishing results are closely related to compactness properties of the universal cover of algebraic varieties.
 We refer to \cite{Ca95} for details of this very interesting subject (see also the book of Koll\'ar~\cite{Kollar95s} and \cite{Kollar93}).
 We also invite the reader to consult \cite[Thm.~7.3]{CP16} where the authors successfully deal with a similar problem with $\kappa$ replaced by another invariant $\nu$; the latter being the numerical Kodaira dimension.